autumn-Days/University-programs/projects/DS2-ED2/README.md

 3. hashOpen: Hash table with open adressing
 4. hashExt: Hash table with separate chaining

-For example, to execute the program using the `Pollyana` (which is already given) you can run it by using the following commands:
+For example, to execute the program using the `Pollyana`$^{2}$ (which is already given) you can run it by using the following commands:

 ```
 1. g++ -std=c++17 main.cpp -o freq -licuuc -licui18n
 2. ./freq hashOpen pollyanaExample.txt
 ```

+T
 ___
 [1]: Actually the name of the subject was advanced data structures, but the name of the repository wouldn't be that cool if I had adopt the actual name.
+[2]: Although I mentioned the `Pollyana` book, all the examples in the `examples` directory are in relation to the book _Memórias Póstumas de Bras Cubas_, a book from the famous brazilian writter _Machado de Assis_.